26 people found this helpful

 How to clean cooker hood surfaces

-- To get a clean cooker hood, wipe the surfaces with your sponge.
+- To achieve a clean cooker hood, gently wipe the surfaces with your sponge and warm, soapy water.
 Be careful not to scrub hard, though, as you don’t want to scratch the metal – hence the soft sponge.

-- If the combination of a soft sponge and soapy water doesn’t work, you can scrub gently with the vinegar and bicarb paste.
+- If the combination of a soft sponge and soapy water doesn’t do the job, you can scrub gently with the vinegar and bicarb paste.

 - Give the surface a good wipe down with kitchen paper to dry it and get rid of any leftover cleaning residue.